orionjs/orioncms/docs/accounts.md

 Orion has 3 ways to create accounts:

-- **Admin account**.
+- **First Admin**.
 By default account creation is closed, but when there is no admin (no user that has the admin role), Orion will allow you to create an account that will be automatically granted an ```admin``` role.
+To do this navigate in your app to ```/admin```.

 - **Invitations**.
-The admin can invite users, you must navigate to the accounts tab and press +.
-This will generate a invitation link which you need to pass to the new user.
-If you set an email address on the invitation, the new user must have access to that email address.
+The admin can create new users, to do that you must navigate to the accounts tab and press + and follow the instructions.

-- **Open Registration**.
+- **Public Registration**.
 With Open Registration, you can allow anyone to publicly register.

 ### Public registration

 ##### Enabling Public Registration
 To allow anyone to register an account for your app, make sure to set the ```'forbidClientAccountCreation'``` option to ```false```.